ParkWork5/ParkWork5.github.io/_posts/2024-05-06-BlackEnergy3.md

-No networking data since even through I tell CAPE to capture traffic off a new interface it doesn’t care and still captures traffic off the old interface.
+No networking data since even through I tell CAPE to capture traffic off a new interface it doesn’t care and still captures traffic off the old interface.[Not possible](https://github.com/kevoreilly/CAPEv2/issues/2085)

 I was looking at [this](https://www.withsecure.com/en/whats-new/pressroom/withsecure-uncovers-kapeka-a-new-malware-with-links-to-russian-nation-state-threat-group-sandworm) article by WithSecure Research talking about APT-44/Sandworm group and a new ransomware discovered being used by them called Kapeka.
 The author mentions based on their research that Kapeka came from GreyEnergy and prior to that BlackEnergy(BE).
 Kapeka looks hard so, I found a [sample](https://www.hybrid-analysis.com/sample/052ebc9a518e5ae02bbd1bd3a5a86c3560aefc9313c18d81f6670c3430f1d4d4/568bdc5d0e316d1638c0daab) of BE from Hybrid Analysis and got to work.